Official US Government Icon

 Spyglass for searching.

-DOT Discretionary Grants Dashboard
+DOT Competitive Grants Dashboard

-The DOT Discretionary Grants Dashboard provides a searchable database of federal grant opportunities at USDOT and other agencies that can aid communities in meeting their transportation infrastructure needs.
+The DOT Competitive Grants Dashboard provides a searchable database of federal grant opportunities at USDOT and other agencies that can aid communities in meeting their transportation infrastructure needs.
 Users can filter opportunities by eligible applicants, eligible project activities, transportation type, and administering agency.
 Users can also search for opportunities with rural and Tribal set-asides and available match waivers.

 Icon of a hand holding money.